pgalatic/thesis/README.md

 ## Background

-Neural Style Transfer is the process of replacing the texture of one image with the texture of another image.
-While there are many implementation of neural style transfer for images, there are few that can do the same for video without introducing undesireable flickering effects and other artifacts.
+Neural Style Transfer is the process of redrawing one image in the style of another image.
+While there are many implementation of neural style transfer for single images, there are few that can do the same for video without introducing undesireable flickering effects and other artifacts.
 Even fewer can stylize a video in a reasonable amount of time.

+This work addresses several weaknesses of its predecessor, [Fast Artistic Videos](https://github.com/manuelruder/fast-artistic-videos) by Ruder et al. (2018) while preserving all of its strengths.
+Much of the improvement is gained by converting from Lua Torch to pyTorch, which cuts overall runtime by over 50% with no reduction in output quality.
+Further speedup can be gained by using this repository to split the work of stylization across multiple computers.

+If you intend to run stylization on only one computer, use [this repository](https://github.com/pgalatic/fast-artistic-videos-pytorch) instead.

 ## Installation

-1. Ensure all computers involved have at least Ubuntu >= 16.04 (see [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if using Windows)
+1. Ensure all computers involved have at least Ubuntu >= 16.04 (see [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if using Windows), Python >= 3.5.6, and that they have an FFMPEG installation compiled with libx264.
 1. Clone this repository
 1. Run `install.sh`

-Prerequisites like Python >= 3.5.6 and [FFMPEG](https://www.ffmpeg.org/) are installed automatically.
-Make sure that your FFMPEG installation supports libx264.

 ## Usage Guide

 There are three required arguments in order to run the program.
-You can also run `python stylize.py -h` for more details as well as descriptions of optional arguments.
-1. `remote` -- the path to the directory common to all participating nodes, also known as the **shared directory.**
+1. `remote` -- the path to the directory common to all participating nodes.
-1. `video` -- the path to the video you desire to stlyize as it appears on the **shared directory.** See `--local_video` for how to automatically distribute a video.
-You can also place the video on the shared directory manually.
+1. `video` -- the path where the node can find the video
-1. `style` -- the path to the neural model used for feed-forward stylization as it appears on the **shared directory**, the same as `video` above.
+1. `style` -- the path where the node can find the stylization model

-Consider the following example: I have four nodes, my common directory is `out/` and I want to stylize a video called `eggdog.mp4` with the neural model `candy.pth`.
-I would move `eggdog.mp4` and `candy.pth` to the common directory `out/` and run this command on all of them:
+Consider the following example: I have four nodes, my common directory is `common/` and I want to stylize a video called `eggdog.mp4` with the neural model `candy.pth`.
+I move `eggdog.mp4` and `candy.pth` to `common/` and run this command on all four nodes:
 ```
-python stylize.py out/ out/eggdog.mp4 out/candy.pth
+python distribute.py common/ common/eggdog.mp4 common/candy.pth
 ```

 Other options can be shown by running
 ```
-python stylize.py -h
+python distribute.py -h
 ```
-In particular, consider enabling `--fast`, which uses Farneback optical flow calculations.
+In particular, consider appending `--fast`, which makes the program use Farneback optical flow calculations.
 They aren't as accurate as DeepFlow2, but they are an order of magnitude faster, and perform adequately in most circumstances.

 ## Procedure Description